Court Forms & How to File

 The case caption almost never changes during the course of a case.
 Typically, whoever is listed as the plaintiff at the start of the case will stay the plaintiff until the end.
 The same is true for the defendant, the case number, and the department number.

-- If you do not have a lawyer, write "in proper person" or "self-represented" anywhere the form asks for the name of your attorney or says "Attorney for."
+- If you do not have a lawyer, write "self-represented" anywhere the form asks for the name of your attorney.

 - Fill out the forms completely.
 If something does not apply to you, write "N/A" (meaning "not applicable").
 If the answer to a question is "none," write "none."
 If you do not know the answer to a question, write "unknown."
 Try not to leave blanks in your forms.

 - Sign your forms in each place that requires your signature.
-Use black ink only.
+Use dark ink only.
 Notice that on many court forms you are signing "under penalty of perjury."
 That means when you sign the form you are declaring that what is on the form is true and correct.
 Take this seriously!
 There are both civil and criminal penalties for perjury.

-- If you need legal advice before filling out your forms, you may need to talk to a private attorney (visit Lawyers and Legal Help), a volunteer attorney at one of the Ask-A-Lawyer programs (visit Ask-A-Lawyer Programs), or an attorney at one of the free legal classes if your question relates to one of the class topics (visit Free Classes).
-You can also go to your local law library and ask a librarian for books and resources to help you complete your forms (visit Law Libraries to learn more).
+- If you need legal advice before filling out your forms, you may need to talk to a private attorney (visit Lawyers and Legal Help), a volunteer attorney at one of the Ask-A-Lawyer programs, or an attorney at one of the free legal classes if your question relates to one of the class topics.
+You can also go to your local law library and ask a librarian for books and resources to help you complete your forms.

-- You must keep the originals of every form you file.
+- Keep the originals of every form you file.
 Keep your legal documents in a safe place for your records.
-Organizing your copies by date of the document will help you find documents quickly.
 Take your entire document file with you every time you go to the courthouse.